microsoftgraph/microsoft-graph-docs-contrib/concepts/group-directory-settings.md

 ms.date: 06/08/2022
 ---

-# Overview of group (directory) settings
+# Overview of group settings

-Group settings (also called directory settings in `beta`) are a collection of settings that allow you to configure either tenant-wide or object-specific allowed behaviors for specific Azure AD objects like Microsoft 365 groups.
+Group settings (also called *directory settings* in `beta`) are a collection of settings that allow you to configure either tenant-wide or object-specific allowed behaviors for specific Azure AD objects like Microsoft 365 groups.

 There are eight groups of setting templates with each setting template including a collection of individual settings.
 + Group.Unified